ZPlayzMCPE/pmmp-plugins/.wip/BadWord/README.md

 # BadWord
 ![Release](https://img.shields.io/badge/release-v1.0-blue.svg)

-BadWord is a PocketMine-MP plugin that
-...
+BadWord is a PocketMine-MP plugin that allows your players to contribute to a clean chat by suggesting words that should be added to the chat filter.
+OPS can quickly approve words and even reward your players.

 ## Commands
 | Command | Usage | Description |